vbem/multi-runners/README.md

 On *VM-B*, we can setup a *Remote Proxy* that's not easy to be blocked by the firewall, such as [*SS*](https://github.com/shadowsocks), [*TJ*](https://github.com/trojan-gfw), [*XR*](https://github.com/XTLS), etc. These particular proxies have their own deployment and configuration methods.
 Please read their documents for more information.
 It's advised to set the outbound IP of *VM-A* as the only whitelist of the *Remote Proxy* port on *VM-B* to avoid active detection from the firewall.

-Before setup runners on *VM-A*, we need a [*Local Proxy*](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/using-a-proxy-server-with-self-hosted-runners) on *VM-A*.
+Before setup runners on *VM-A*, we need a [***Local Proxy***](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/using-a-proxy-server-with-self-hosted-runners) on *VM-A*.

-Usually firstly we need to setup the client of selected *Remote Proxy* which exposes a SOCKS5 port on localhost (this local SOCKS5 will unconditionally forward all traffics to *VM-B*), and then setup a [*privoxy*](https://www.privoxy.org/) on top of previous local SOCKS5 for [domain based forwarding](https://www.privoxy.org/user-manual/config.html#SOCKS).
+Usually firstly we need to setup the client of selected *Remote Proxy* which exposes a SOCKS5 proxy on *VM-A* (this local SOCKS5 localhost port will unconditionally forward all traffics to *VM-B*), and then setup a [*privoxy*](https://www.privoxy.org/) on top of previous local SOCKS5 for [domain based forwarding](https://www.privoxy.org/user-manual/config.html#SOCKS).
 These configurations are complex and prone to errors.
 Via [*Clash*](https://github.com/Dreamacro/clash), we can combine both client of *Remote Proxy* and domain based forwarding into only one *Local Proxy*.
 The example configuration file and startup script of *Clash* and given in this repo's [clash.example/](clash.example/) directory.

 Assume the *Local Proxy* was launched as `socks5a://localhost:7890`, we can test it via following commands on *VM-A*:
 ```bash